 Dirty air causes health issues for Texans, including asthma - which is prevalent among children in Texas - and heart attacks and strokes in the elderly.
 Cleaning up the air save lives and money by reducing emergency room visits and lost productivity due to illness.

-Texans – especially those near the Port of Houston and the ship channel — are breathing worsening toxic particulate matter and unsafe levels of ozone.
-In 2001, we successfully lobbied the Texas legislature to establish the Texas Emissions Reduction Plan (TERP), which has helped reduce emissions from trucks, buses, trains and off-road equipment around the state.
-However, there is still much more work to be done to make the air safe in and around the Port of Houston and the other areas of the state that do not comply with federal clean air standards.
-We continue to work to improve TERP and ensure that it is funded.
-In addition, we are working with the Port of Houston Authority, tenants of the Port, truckers and other equipment operators to ensure that the TERP programs will be effective at cleaning up the air.
+Texans – like those living near the Port of Houston and the ship channel — face worsening levels of toxic particulate matter and ozone.
+In 2001, we successfully lobbied the Texas legislature to establish the Texas Emissions Reduction Plan (TERP), which helps reduce emissions from trucks, buses, trains, and off-road equipment around the state.
+However, much more work must be done to make the air safe in and around the Port of Houston and other areas of the state that do not comply with federal clean air standards.
+We continue to work to improve TERP and ensure that the Texas Legislature continues to fund it.

 The Texas office of Public Citizen works with the Port of Houston Authority, tenants of the Port, truckers, and other equipment operators to ensure that the TERP programs will effectively clean the air.
 In 2015, the Healthy Port Communities Coalition, of which Public Citizen is a member, was instrumental in the passage of the City of Houston’s ordinance banning the polluting and wasteful practice of heavy truck idling.
 A year later, the Houston Independent School District – the largest in the state – passed a similar ban for its fleet of school buses.